ianmjones/ToastrIJ/README.md

 1.1 2017-03-??

+* Added `InfoIcon`, `SuccessIcon`, `WarningIcon` and `ErrorIcon` properties that can be used to set custom icons.
-* Added NewestOnTop boolean property to enable showing new notifications either at the top of the stack (default) or bottom.
+* Added `NewestOnTop` boolean property to enable showing new notifications either at the top of the stack (default) or bottom.

 1.0 2017-03-02